-- 5.1 You can apply yourself at leicester.gov.uk/householdsupportfund if you need help with energy bills. - 5.2 You can apply yourself at leicester.gov.uk/dhps if you need help with housing costs and are in a private sector tenancy, which will open for Household Support Fund housing cost requests when the Discretionary Housing Payment budget is exhausted; 5.3 A Housing Officer will need to refer you for support with housing costs if you are resident in a local authority tenancy. - 5.4 A referrer can also complete an application on your behalf if you are digitally excluded.
+- 5.1 You can apply yourself at leicester.gov.uk/householdsupportfund if you need help with energy bills. - 5.2 You can apply yourself at leicester.gov.uk/dhps if you need help with housing costs and are in a private sector tenancy, which will open for Household Support Fund housing cost requests when the Discretionary Housing Payment budget is exhausted; 5.3 A Housing Officer will need to refer you for support with housing costs if you are resident in a local authority tenancy. - 5.4 A referrer can also complete an application on your behalf if you are digitally excluded. - 6.
+Which departments and agencies are able to make a referral on my behalf?

-2 As defined by s.115 of the Immigration and Asylum Act 1995.
+&lt;sup>2 As defined by s.115 of the Immigration and Asylum Act 1995.